AlexiaChen/awesome-stars/README.md

 - [rustwasm/gloo](https://github.com/rustwasm/gloo) – A modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM
 - [a16z/helios](https://github.com/a16z/helios) – A fast, secure, and portable light client for Ethereum
 - [rust-hosted-langs/book](https://github.com/rust-hosted-langs/book) – Writing Interpreters in Rust: a Guide
-- [cozodb/cozo](https://github.com/cozodb/cozo) – A general-purpose, transactional, relational database that uses Datalog and focuses on graph data and algorithms
+- [cozodb/cozo](https://github.com/cozodb/cozo) – A transactional, relational database that uses Datalog and focuses on graph data and algorithms.
+Time-travel-capable, and fast!
 - [ZcashFoundation/zebra](https://github.com/ZcashFoundation/zebra) – A Rust implementation of a Zcash node. 🦓
 - [vercel/turbo](https://github.com/vercel/turbo) – Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [charliermarsh/ruff](https://github.com/charliermarsh/ruff) – An extremely fast Python linter, written in Rust.